The Work: A Journey to the Center of Yourself

 Societal narratives often suggest that families offer bonds of unconditional love and support.
 Within the safety of these bonds, we expect that we can explore our identities and learn about healthy relationships.

 But what happens when those expectations have gone unmet because your personal experiences have been misaligned with the narrative?
 Maybe your first thought was, "What family bonds?"
-Maybe love was actually conditional in your family – dependent upon what you could do to prove it.
+Maybe love was actually conditional in your family – dependent upon what one could do to earn or prove it.
 Maybe there was little safety or support available unless you were the one offering it.
 What, then, have you learned about yourself and relationships?

 That you must “stay in your place” – be seen and not heard?